 - a 20-yard swim to retrieve a brick then return to the wall, exit and stand up

 Students must bring proof of age and proof of completion of the online portion of the class.

-Students seeking recertification must be current or previously-certified American Red Cross lifeguards.
+Students seeking recertification must hold a current American Red Cross lifeguard certificate or an expired certificate by no more than 30 days.
 Proof of current or previous certification must be provided, along with proof of completion of the online portion of the class.